Infineon/mtb-example-hal-spi-master/README.md

 > **Note:** The PSoC&trade; 6 Bluetooth&reg; LE Pioneer Kit (CY8CKIT-062-BLE) and the PSoC&trade; 6 Wi-Fi Bluetooth&reg; Pioneer Kit (CY8CKIT-062-WIFI-BT) ship with KitProg2 installed.
 ModusToolbox&trade; requires KitProg3.
 Before using this code example, make sure that the board is upgraded to KitProg3.
 The tool and instructions are available in the [Firmware Loader](https://github.com/Infineon/Firmware-loader) GitHub repository.
 If you do not upgrade, you will see an error like "unable to find CMSIS-DAP device" or "KitProg firmware is out of date".

-The AIROC&trade; CYW20829 Bluetooth&reg; kit (CYW920829M2EVK-02) ships with KitProg3 version 2.21 installed.
+The AIROC&trade; CYW20829 Bluetooth&reg; ships with KitProg3 version 2.21 installed.
 The ModusToolbox&trade; software requires KitProg3 with the latest version (2.40).
 Before using this code example, make sure that the board is upgraded to KitProg3.
 The tool and instructions are available in the [Firmware Loader](https://github.com/Infineon/Firmware-loader) GitHub repository.
 If you do not upgrade, you will see an error such as "Unable to find CMSIS-DAP device" or "KitProg firmware is out of date".

 In AIROC&trade; CYW20829 Bluetooth&reg; kit (CYW920829M2EVK-02) the SPI (CS, CLK) and User Button2, USER LED1 share the same GPIOs, while you need SPI USER LED1 will be glowing based on SPI CLK activity.
 The SWD and SPI (MOSI, MISO) interfaces share the same GPIOs and must use one interface at a time.
 See the table below to make SPI connections: